The current Byron Shire Council Feral Animal Management Plan(PDF, 370KB) is being reviewed.

 - Indian ring-necked parrot

-The NSW Biosecurity Act 2015 together with the Local Land Services Act 2013 identifies that all land managers, regardless of whether on private or public land, have the same responsibilities to manage pest animals.
+The NSW Biosecurity Act 2015 together with the Local Land Services Act 2013 identifies that all land managers, regardless of whether on private or public land, have the same responsibility to manage pest animals.

 Choosing the right control tool